-Whilst in Philadelphia, we made it a priority to visit the Eastern State Penitentiary – one of the oldest standing penitentiaries in the United States.
-We are both interested in historical buildings and love anything that looks somewhat abandoned hence are general love for visiting prisons – yeah it’s a weird thing to do whilst on holiday but oh well.
+Whilst in Philadelphia, we made it a priority to visit the Eastern State Penitentiary – one of the oldest standing penitentiaries in the United States and a historical site in Philadelphia.
+We are both interested in historical buildings and love anything that looks somewhat abandoned hence our general love for visiting prisons in the US.

-Anyway, from our hotel on Broad St, we jumped in a taxi and headed to the Penitentiary.
-It was fairly quiet on this sunny day with very few other visitors around.
-Like the Alcatraz Tour, we were given an audio guide (narrated by Steve Buscemi While scouting a location for a film, Buscemi visited the Philadelphia Eastern State Penitentiary and found the building so interesting that he later provided the majority of the narration for the audio tour. of Boardwalk Empire) that led us around the building.
-Admission was $14 for adult entrance and students and children (aged 7-12) costs $10.
+Visiting the Eastern State Penitentiary gives you a glimpse into the haunting cellblocks and empty guard towers.
+Like the Alcatraz Tour, there is an audio guide to guide you through the Philadelphia prison.
+This audio tour is narrated by Steve Buscemi; while scouting a location for a film, Buscemi visited the Philadelphia Eastern State Penitentiary and found the building so interesting that he later provided the majority of the narration for the audio tour that led us around the building.